 \section{Introduction}

-The past decade has witnessed a remarkable journey in artificial intelligence.
-The GPT \citep{achiam2023gpt} family of models trains on 25,000+ GPUs with trillions of tokens.
-Video and image-generation models \citep{ramesh2022hierarchical,rombach2022high,brooks2024video,ho2022imagen, blattmann2023svd} leverage thousands of GPUs processing billions of images.
+Over the past decade, artificial intelligence has scaled rapidly: the GPT \citep{achiam2023gpt} family of models is trained on 25,000+ GPUs with trillions of tokens; video and image-generation models \citep{ramesh2022hierarchical,rombach2022high,brooks2024video,ho2022imagen, blattmann2023svd} leverage thousands of GPUs processing billions of images.
 These foundation models have shown a consistent pattern: scale unlocks emergent capabilities, generalization, and robustness that smaller models cannot achieve \citep{kaplan2020scaling,hoffmann2022chinchilla,wei2022emergent,bommasani2021opportunities}.
 Yet for sim-to-real humanoid control, similar scaling gains have not been achieved.
-State-of-the-art humanoid control policies are typically small neural networks – often three-layer MLPs with a few million parameters – trained on a single GPU over a few days for a single task.
-Even more so, due to the manually engineered reward terms for each task, training a policy for too long may even lead to worse performance \citep{peng2018deepmimic,peng2021amp,sutton2019bitterlesson}.
+State-of-the-art humanoid control policies are often small neural networks, e.g., three-layer MLPs, trained on a few GPUs for a single task.
+Manually engineered reward terms are designed per task and do not generalize across behaviors, fundamentally limiting the scalability of these approaches.

 Why hasn't humanoid control scaled?
-The fundamental issue is the task selection.
-Tasks like locomotion require extensive reward engineering for each scenario – walking naturally forward provides little signal for dancing \citep{he2025asap}, getting up from the ground \citep{he2025learning,huang2025learning}, or teleoperation \citep{ben2025homie,li2025amo,ze2025twist}.
+The fundamental issue is task selection.
+Tasks like locomotion require extensive reward engineering for each scenario---walking forward naturally provides little signal for dancing \citep{he2025asap}, getting up from the ground \citep{he2025learning,huang2025learning}, or teleoperation \citep{ben2025homie,li2025amo,ze2025twist}.
 Each new capability demands redesigned rewards and objectives, making scaling up difficult.
+Generative imitation methods such as AMP \citep{peng2021amp}, ASE \citep{peng2022ase}, and CALM \citep{tessler2023calm} provide a unified objective by combining matching motion distributions and simple task-specific rewards, but prior work has shown that their discriminator-based training signal is prone to mode collapse as the motion dataset grows in size and diversity \citep{tessler2024maskedmimic, luo2023universal}.
 Even if we identify a scalable objective that can learn diverse behaviors, a second challenge emerges: how do we support the diverse range of real-world applications?
 A desired humanoid controller should handle teleoperation, goal-directed tasks, navigation, and even vision-language commands \citep{ahn2022saycan,brohan2022rt1,brohan2023rt2,team2023openx,ma2024droid}.
 Building a system that scales while remaining flexible for different task specifications is non-trivial.